daypack-dev/daypack-lib/README.md

 - (WIP) Taking transit time into account during scheduling (WIP)

-- Time slots to indicate when tasks can be scheduled
+- Strict time preferences to indicate when tasks can be scheduled

-  - Essentially strict time preference

 ## Characteristics and limitations

-Daypack only uses a basic backtracking search procedure with pruning, and does not use any advanced or potentially more efficient constraint solving techniques
+Daypack only uses a backtracking search procedure with basic pruning, and does not use any advanced or potentially more efficient constraint solving techniques

 It is subsequently inferior to a lot of other automatic task scheduling software, and cannot accomodate very complex scheduling scenarios

-Nevertheless, it might still be useful as a personal task scheduler
+Nevertheless, it might still be useful as a simple and standalone personal task scheduler

 ## Getting started